bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 #### LPAD
--   `LPAD(string, len, padstring)`
+-   `#!sql LPAD(string, len, padstring)`

     Extends the input string to the specified length, by appending copies of the padstring to the left of the string.
-If the input string's length is less then the len argument, it will truncate the input string.
+If the input string's length is less than the len argument, it will truncate the input string.

     For example: